 In this article, I am going to talk draw my experience as an equity research trainer and my conversations with people from the finance industry to give you a sneak peak of what employers are actually looking for in an ideal candidate.

-What Employers Want in Education?
+What Do Employers want in Education?

-The candidate should meet the basic education criterion which is a graduate or post graduate degree in finance, commerce or management.
+The candidate should meet the basic education criterion which is a graduate or post-graduate degree in finance, commerce or management.
 In some cases, engineers are also eligible to apply.
 An MBA holder in Finance can also become an equity researcher.

 Now, I know that education is important but you are not going to get that coveted job only on the basis of few degrees.
 You need to show skills, even if you are a complete fresher.

-What Employers Want in Skills?
+What Do Employers want in Skills?

 The skill requirement depends on your experience level.
-If you are a fresher, the employer wants working knowledge of how to use Excel in equity calculations and knowledge of various equity-related concepts.
+If you are a fresher, the employer wants a working knowledge of how to use Excel in equity calculations and knowledge of various equity-related concepts.

 Critical thinking is an important equity research skill.